nualagr/the-lord-of-the-rings-game/README.md

 A **highest score board** would allow players to compete with other users in an asynchronous fashion.

 A **themed playing environment**.
-Expand the range of characters.
-Change the font, colour-scheme and add different in-game background music accordingly.
+It is envisaged that the range of characters will be expanded and that the different pack choices would result in differing fonts, colour-shcemes and in-game background music accordingly.

 <br>